glassorg/ionscript/README.md

         - slower performance
     - only inserted for debug builds, add explit checks if you want them in release

+- Extend built in objects with new functions/properties?
+    - pros:
+        Can fix and patch missing functionality.
+    - cons:
+        Frowned upon by javascript community, for good reason in the case of libraries.
+        Most important property to set "is" for type checking is already used on Object.is for equality comparisons.
+    - Only set ion specific symbols like [ion.symbols.is] on built in objects.
+    - Provide "is" for convenience on ion classes.

+- Make pure functional collections (DataArray, DataSet, DataMap etc)?
+    - pros:
+        Can use compound structure keys in sets, maps, and array.indexOf
+    - cons:
+        Messing with Array decreases performance and new parallel runtime classes complicates things Object.freeze really kills array performance... even on arrays that are not frozen Would need alternative syntax for outline collection declarations to use standard collections
+    - No. Keys should just be strings or integers.
+    - In debug mode we can freeze child properties in data classes and add pure functional properties there.

 ## Syntax

 ### Import